awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 1. Choose **Apply password policy**\.

-## 1\.12 – Ensure no root account access key exists<a name="securityhub-cis-controls-1.12"></a>
+## 1\.12 – Ensure no root user access key exists<a name="securityhub-cis-controls-1.12"></a>

 **Severity:** Critical

 **AWS Config rule:** [https://docs.aws.amazon.com/config/latest/developerguide/iam-root-access-key-check.html](https://docs.aws.amazon.com/config/latest/developerguide/iam-root-access-key-check.html)

+**Schedule type:** Periodic

-The root account is the most privileged user in an AWS account\.
+The root user has complete access to all services and resources in an AWS account\.
 AWS Access Keys provide programmatic access to a given account\.

-CIS recommends that all access keys be associated with the root account be removed\.
-Removing access keys associated with the root account limits vectors that the account can be compromised by\.
-Removing the root access keys also encourages the creation and use of role\-based accounts that are least privileged\.
+CIS recommends that all access keys be associated with the root user be removed\.
+Removing access keys associated with the root user limits vectors that the account can be compromised by\.
+Removing the root user access keys also encourages the creation and use of role\-based accounts that are least privileged\.

 **Note**
-This control is not supported in Africa \(Cape Town\) or Asia Pacific \(Osaka\)\.
+This control is not supported in Asia Pacific \(Osaka\)\.

 ### Remediation<a name="cis-1.12-remediation"></a>

 **To delete access keys**

-1. Log in to your account using the root credentials\.
+1. Log in to your account using the root user credentials\.

-1. Choose the account name near the top\-right corner of the page and then choose **My Security Credentials**\.
+1. Choose the account name near the top\-right corner of the page and then choose **Security Credentials**\.

-1. In the pop\-up warning, choose **Continue to Security Credentials**\.

 1. Choose **Access keys \(access key ID and secret access key\)**\.